Publishing

 Overview

-Once a page has been edited, it can either be sent to another user for approval, or it can be published directly to the site.
-Note: prior to your site going live for the first time, all pages/changes, etc. will be published to the test site by default.
+Once a page has been edited, it can either be sent to another user for approval, it can be published to the testing server, or it can be published and made live directly to the production server.
+Note: prior to your site going live for the first time, you should publish all pages, and changes to the testing server.
+Then, publish the index page to test once more to generate a test link for the test site for review.

-Once your site has launched, you will have the option of publishing to either the test site or the live site.
-The ability to publish pages is based on permissions.
+The ability to publish pages to the production (live) server is based on permissions.
 To access the publish options from the folder structure, click on the Publish dropdown menu under the Options column.

 Publish Individual Pages